Overview

 The quality, safety and nutritional profile of the meat we eat will depend upon what that animal has eaten in the course of its life.
 Animals should eat a varied and natural diet, free from added chemicals.
 For ruminants, this natural diet is made up of a diversity of grasses and other plants that grow in and around pasture land.
 However, these important factors are rarely taken into consideration in nutrition studies, leading to confusing messages.

-Here are a couple of recent articles which suggest earlier messages to cut down may have been wrong:
+Here is an editorial which suggest earlier messages to cut down may have been wrong:

 The debate over whether animal fats help or harm our health has been at the centre of contentious debate for some years.